20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 - School calendars from PDFs in a watched folder (OCR extraction)

-- Recent emails with calendar attachments or event invitations
+- Recent emails with calendar attachments

-It compiles a single briefing: today's events color-coded by source, a 3-day lookahead for conflicts, new events since yesterday, and weather context for outdoor activities.
+It compiles a single briefing: today's events color-coded by source, a 3-day lookahead for conflicts, new events since yesterday, and weather for outdoor activities.

 Health and Symptom Tracker